fr8revolution/node-kdt/README.md

 # Description
 This is a fairly straightforward port of the simple & excellent [kd-tree javascript library](https://github.com/ubilabs/kd-tree-javascript) put together by Ubilabs.
 Their library can be used as-is in node, but this port changes its API to be more node-like and not require calling a `new` expression.
 It also wasn't on npm, and everything should be on npm.

+Simple modification made by Matt Kropp (matt@fr8revolution.com) to add a feasibility check to the KDTree.nearest function.

 # Example

 ```javascript